Yoric/redreaming-firefox/hats/details.md

 2. User moves a Tab or a Bookmark to a new Hat by right-clicking and selecting `Send To... > New Hat... > Blank`;
 3. User sets up new Hat as she wants, using add-ons, themes, ...;
 4. At some point, user picks a name for the Hat;
+5. Hats may be managed through a built-in page `about:hats`;

 Technical aspects
 =================